Understanding SCCM Incremental Collection , Evaluation and monitoring

 SQL Query to list Collection with Incremental Updates Enabled

-The following SQL query list all collection with incremental updates enabled.
-You can use this SQL query to create a report in SCCM as well.
+The following SQL query lists all SCCM collections with incremental updates enabled.
+You can also use this query to generate a custom report in Configuration Manager (SCCM) for monitoring and auditing purposes:

 Select CollectionID, Name, Comment, LastRefreshTime,